Getting a bunch of negative user reviews is not automatically a 'review bomb'

 I looked at the 'mixed' Steam user reviews at around the time of that tweet, and it's easy to see why Mediatonic would've felt upset by dismissive reviews like "alot of server issues atm" or "potato server."
 Watching your overall Steam rating plummet due to a temporary technical problem has to be heartbreaking.

-However, I read several other negative reviews from players who didn't think the game was fun, or were put off by the presence of microtransactions after paying $20.
-And even if all of the negative reviews had been about the servers, Fall Guys still wouldn't have been experiencing a "review bomb."
+However, I read many other negative reviews from players who didn't think the game was fun, or were put off by the presence of microtransactions after paying $20.
+There are some throwaway comments, but I would not characterize the majority of the negative reviews that way.
+And even if all of the negative reviews had been about the servers (they definitely were not), Fall Guys still wouldn't have been experiencing a "review bomb."

 A "review bomb" is a semi-coordinated effort to tank a game's user rating as a form of protest.
-It happens when a group is united by shared anger over some element of a game or something a developer said.
-It can develop more-or-less organically, snowballing from a few negative reviews into hundreds, but it has to be about making a statement, being heard, for good reasons or bad.
-For some, it becomes a game in itself: Often the bombing group coordinates on social media and in forums, sharing images of how low it has pushed the Steam or Metacritic averages.
+It begins when a group is united by shared anger over some element of a game or something a developer said.
+It can develop more-or-less organically, snowballing from a few negative reviews into hundreds, but it has to be about making a group statement, not just "I tried the game but it isn't working right now" or "I don't think this game is fun."
+Someone participating in a review bomb probably heard about the reason for the review bombing outside of the game.

 Here are some reasons games have been review bombed: